Marilyn Chambers: Personal life

 Chambers was married three times.
 Her first marriage was to Doug Chapin, whom she met while he was playing bagpipes for money on the streets of San Francisco.
 They married in 1971.
 She divorced Chapin in 1974 and married Chuck Traynor, who was recently divorced from Linda Lovelace.
-He also became her manager and they were together for 10 years.
+He also became her manager and they were together for ten years.

 In the mid-1980s, Chambers was "on her way to an early grave, consuming massive amounts of alcohol and cocaine daily when she met her husband-to-be", William Taylor, Jr., a truck driver, on a blind date.
 After their first date, he called her to say that he could not see her because he was a recovering heroin addict.
 Chambers got so angry that she kicked a wall and broke her leg.
-Taylor came to visit Chambers in the hospital, and upon her release, they began a romance and Chambers entered Narcotics Anonymous.
+Taylor came to visit Chambers in the hospital and, upon her release, they began a romance and Chambers entered Narcotics Anonymous.
 The couple married around 1991 or 1992 and had one child, McKenna Marie Taylor, in 1992 before divorcing in 1994.
 When Chambers became clean and sober during the early 1990s, her Lexus had a vanity plate that read "LUV NA".

 Death

 On April 12, 2009, Chambers was found dead in her home near Santa Clarita, California.
-Documents found with her body identified her as Marilyn Ann Taylor.
 She was discovered by her 17-year-old daughter.
 The LA County Coroner's autopsy revealed Chambers died of a cerebral hemorrhage caused by an aneurysm related to heart disease.
 Chambers was ten days short of her 57th birthday.
-The painkiller hydrocodone and the antidepressant citalopram were found in her system, but not enough to cause death.
-The Associated Press reported she was survived by her daughter, sister and brother.
+The Associated Press reported she was survived by her daughter, sister, and brother.
 Her ashes were scattered at sea.

 Fictional portrayal

 In 2000, Tracy Hutson played Chambers in the cable television biographical film Rated X, about the Mitchell brothers' film and Chambers's strip-club career.

+Chambers is the subject of a biography written by Jared Stearns titled Pure: The Sexual Revolutions of Marilyn Chambers which was published in early 2024 by Headpress Books.